Team-Shakti/CTF-Write-ups/README.md

 - If you are adding a new CTF
     - Create a CTF folder and inside it add your intro.md (which has a description about the CTF and the list of challenges).
     - Also edit the intro.md with the CTF name and it’s link.
+    - Add the challenge name and the link to the mardown file along with the author's name (and twitter handle).
 - If the CTF is already there go to the CTF folder
-	- Create the challenge folder and inside that add your intro.md (which is the writeup).
-	- Also Edit the intro.md and add the challenge name and it’s link along with the author's name (and twitter handle).
+	- Add the challenge name and it’s link along with the author's name (and twitter handle) under the correct CTF bullet.